xian-network/dapp-utils/README.md

 ### Sending Transactions

 To send a transaction with detailed control over the transaction parameters, use the `sendTransaction` function.
 This function requires specifying the contract name, method name, kwargs.
-It returns a promise that resolves with the transaction hash.
+It returns a promise that resolves with the transaction details.

 ```javascript
 XianWalletUtils.sendTransaction(